beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 It is left to integrators how to handle situations where the annotation is given on several types (be it classes or interfaces) within an inheritance hierarchy.

+> Emmanuel: I'd rather recommend or impose something though.
+WDYT?
+We have strict rules for property and class constraints inheritance.

+> Emmanuel: What's your use case for `validationMode`?

 *DISCUSSION: A better name is to be found.
 Some proposals from the list: `@Guarded`, `@ValidateMethods`, `@ValidateOnMethodCall`, `@AutoValidating`, `@AutoValidated`, `@ValidateMethodCall`.
 IMO an adjective would be make a better annotation name.*

 TODO: Verify/prototype that integration works with EE JSRs like CDI, JAX-RS, JSF as well as with alternative technologies (Spring Framework, Guice).